fongc123/notes/Data Visualization/Spatial Data.md

 |:----------------------------------------------------:|:--------------:|:-------------------------------------:|:--------------------------------:|:---------------:|
 | Approximate geographic geometry & categorical attribute | Area | Position, size, color | Alternative to choropleth or symbol map | Multiple colors |

+There are several types of cartograms.
+In <span style = "color:lightblue">graphical cartograms</span>, shapes and circles are used to depict shape and area.
+On the other hand, in <span style = "color:lightblue">non-contiguous cartograms</span>, features can have any shape and do not have to stay connected.

+Lastly, in <span style = "color:lightblue">contiguous (density-equalizing) cartograms</span>, map feature polygons are resized based on a variable, where each feature is connected.
 A cartogram of the electoral college results is shown below.

 ![[data-vis-cartogram.png|600]]